Yuvrajscheema/mech_325_report/main.typ

 $
 F_(C x) = F_C cos(phi) = 0.819 "lbf"
 $
+Where $phi$ is the angle between the belt and horizontal plane, calculated in above section.\
 \
 #figure(
   // The image function goes here (no '#' needed inside figure)